|

 A couple of spinners hadn't been touched in 3-4 years except

 for washing.
-I used the de-oxidizer then buffed with the polish.
+I used the aluminum de-oxidizer then buffed with the polish.
 The de-oxidizer

 is the key.
 After the black residue came up, while polishing.
 I used a third rag